-- (i) The funds were used to finance projects within the framework of the Plan GasAr. - (ii) The funds have been deposited and settled by the foreign exchange market as of November 16, 2020; and - (iii) The indebtedness has an average life of not less than two years.
+- The funds were used to finance projects within the framework of the Plan GasAr. - The funds have been deposited and settled by the foreign exchange market as of November 16, 2020; and (ii) - The indebtedness has an average life of not less than two years. (iii)